superhero1/ffritz/README.md

 Toolchain
 ---------
-Cross-compile toolchain for ARM and atom is buildroot-2019-05 It is installed in packages/x86/buildroot (just do a make there).
+Cross-compile toolchain for ARM and Atom is buildroot-2020-02 It is installed in packages/x86/buildroot (just do a make there).

 Build Host